Thoughts are the language of the brain and feelings are the language of the body. So how you think, and how you feel, is how you BE.

 This is where that negative mind chatter comes in.
-I’ve heard it called “the mean girl in your head.”
+I’ve heard it called the Inner Critic, or even “the mean girl in your head.”
 It’s also called “paradigms” because a paradigm is your conditioned state of being.

 “Who do you think you are, (doing thus and so)?”

 “You don’t deserve something/someone that wonderful.
 You should stick to something less, something safer.”

 “This is NOT the way we do things in our family/community/religion.”